-The Contracting Authority acknowledges receipt of each proposal to the Member State NCP having submitted it, copying the EUD (if not the Contracting Authority), the CFCU/PAO as well as the Twinning Coordination Team.
+The Contracting Authority acknowledges receipt of each proposal to the Member State NCP having submitted it, copying the EUD (if not the Contracting Authority), Contracting Authority as well as the Twinning Coordination Team.

 Following the deadline, the Contracting Authority provides all Member State NCP with a list of submitted proposals.
 Immediately upon receipt of the written proposals, the appointed Beneficiary administration representatives participating in the selection procedure are informed that printed copies are available for review.
-Proposals cannot be consulted outside the premises designated by the Contracting Authority.
+In principle, proposals cannot be consulted outside the premises designated by the Contracting Authority.